 Food poisoning is an unpleasant situation that many people have been through at least once in their life.
-It could come from any food if it were mishandled or expired by the time you ate it.
+It could come from any food if it was mishandled or expired by the time you ate it.

-Can You Sue a Restaurant for Food Poisoning?
+Can You Sue a Restaurant For Food Poisoning?

 What Are The Details of Your Restaurant Food Poisoning?

 The biggest challenge of pursuing a lawsuit against a restaurant for food poisoning is the illness itself.
 Food poisoning is a remarkably broad term, and such broadness around the conditions of foodborne illness can hurt your ability to sue a restaurant for money.

 The reality is food poisoning can range from a minor issue you overcome within a week to a severe and life-threatening sickness that can put you in the hospital.
 It largely depends on the type of contaminants in the food and your health conditions when you eat the spoiled and no longer edible contaminated food.

 The severity of your food poisoning is a significant factor in the viability of any legal claim against restaurants and other types of dining establishments.
 If you only have minor symptoms of food poisoning, you are less likely to be taken as seriously, even if true.
 Yet, it can indicate that the restaurant is serving contaminated food and needs to resolve the problem and is possibly part of a much larger scale issue.

 Where that could come into play and be the most beneficial to your legal claim regards is a large fast food restaurant with many franchise locations.
 It helps not to be the singular victim if your food poisoning symptoms are more uncomfortable than dangerous.

 Food poisoning’s symptoms are relatively straightforward and scale with the severity of the bacteria and pathogens in the food.

 - Abdominal pain